 The project represents a continuation of Horvat’s ongoing investigations into the relationship between a human body and the physical context in which we operate.
 Her projects in different forms and media (sculpture, installation, performance) often start from an encounter with a physical space – a built environment, a room, aspects of landscape – and are driven by the question of how space and the way it’s organized might affect, influence, and even determine our behavior and movement in it.

-And Other Claims sits alongside a new body of works on paper titled Excavations.
+And Other Claims was presented alongside a new body of works on paper titled Excavations.

 Disjecta catalogue (pdf): Interview with Summer Guthery about Vlatka Horvat: Excavations and Other Claims at Disjecta Contemporary Art Center, Portland.